temporalio/temporal-learning/docs/tutorials/python/data-pipelines/index.md

 Then run the Worker with the [asyncio.run()](https://docs.python.org/3/library/asyncio-runner.html#asyncio.run) function.

+The Worker listens and polls on a single Task Queue.
+A Worker Entity contains both a Workflow Worker and an Activity Worker so that it may make progress of either a Workflow Execution or an Activity Execution.

+Now that you've developed a Worker, run the Workflow.

-## Step 4: Run your Workflow
+## Run your Workflow

 The file `run_workflow.py` processes the Execution of the Workflow.
 To start, you connect to an instance of the Temporal Client.
-Since it is running locally, it is connected to `localhost:7233`.
+Since it's running locally, it's connected to `localhost:7233`.

-Then it executes the Workflow, by passing the name of the Workflow, a Workflow ID, and a Task Queue name.
+Then it executes the Workflow, by passing the name of the Workflow, a Workflow Id, and a Task Queue name.

 ```python
 # run_workflow.py